digiltd/oh-rtd-test/Samsung-AC-binding.md

 Procedure:

-1)Turn AC on
-2) Comment the line containing token like:
+1. Turn AC on.
+Comment the line containing token like:

+    ```
     # samsungac:Livingroom.token=
+    ```
-3) Start openHAB in debug mode with:
+1. Start openHAB in debug mode with:

+    ```
     ./start_debug.sh
+    ```
-4) Watch the logs from a (different) console and look at AirConditioner messages:
+1. Watch the logs from a (different) console and look at AirConditioner messages:

+    ```
     tail -f openHAB.log | grep AirConditioner
+    ```
-5) You will find the messsage:
+1. You will find the messsage:

+    ```
     WARN  o.b.o.s.c.AirConditioner[:179]- NO TOKEN SET!
 Please switch off and on the air conditioner within 30 seconds
+    ```
-6) Switch AC off and then on (be quick, you really have 20 seconds), you will then find your token in the logfile:
+1. Switch AC off and then on (be quick, you really have 20 seconds), you will then find your token in the logfile:

+    ```
     WARN  o.b.o.s.c.AirConditioner[:175]- Received TOKEN from AC: 'e56a6def-1ecf-47d4-bc5d-9c818eaec76d'
+    ```
-7) Copy the token to openhab.cfg and uncomment the line
+1. Copy the token to openhab.cfg and uncomment the line

 ## Item Binding Configuration